lonexil/Postman-beginner-guide/postman-beginner-guide.md

 ### - step 3
 - Go to the "body" tab
 - Select raw.
-- choose JSON from the dropdown that says Text
+- Choose JSON from the dropdown that says Text
 - Now you can type or paste your data in JSON format.
 Example

 ```